offsoc/onionplan/docs/proposals/usability/discovery/translation.md

 ### Using HTTPS records

-The [draft-ietf-dnsop-svcb-https-11][] introduces a "Service binding and parameter specification via the DNS (DNS SVCB and HTTPS RRs)".
+[RFC 9460][] (from [draft-ietf-dnsop-svcb-https-11][]) introduces a "Service binding and parameter specification via the DNS (DNS SVCB and HTTPS RRs)".
 In other words, it specifies a new [DNS resource record called HTTPS][] that allows service operators add entries in the DNS specifying various parameters relates to TLS connections, like those currently done via [HTTP Strict Transport Security (STS)][].
 Check [this article][] for an introduction and [this one][] for an overview about the HTTPS RRs security benefits and attack surface.

-If that proposal succeeds, t may open the possibility to [use HTTPS records for Onion Services][] in a way that clients such as Tor Browser to establish HTTPS connections directly to Onion Services in a transparent way: users would still be presented to the regular domain name of a service (such as `torproject.org`)
+This standard opens the possibility to [use HTTPS records for Onion Services][] in a way that clients such as Tor Browser to establish HTTPS connections directly to Onion Services in a transparent way: users would still be presented to the regular domain name of a service (such as `torproject.org`)